 Miscellaneous forms for clubs/organizations:

 Raffle Ordinance and Application

-For clubs/organizations who wish to host parties:
+For clubs/organizations who wish to host parties where alcohol is present:

 To reserve a table at Athletic Events: EC Athletic Event